 “They call it the grand slam,” she explains, “because it has a more aggressive and holistic approach.”

-“At HonorHealth Research and Innovation Institute, all treatment and care is provided by HonorHealth oncology nurses and staff,” she explains.
+“At HonorHealth Research Institute, all treatment and care is provided by HonorHealth oncology nurses and staff,” she explains.
 “There is a whole team of people behind you.”

 Ready to fight